Firstly we had taken a 6-hour bus ride from Paraty to Sao Paulo.

 This is a day I shall always remember fondly.

 Tomorrow we leave.
-We have to try to get into Paraguay – but an Australian girl got rejected at the border today – they choose what to charge you by looking at you – or so we we are told.
-We are also told it is an honour system and we can just go in and not pay, but if we are caught within Paraguay we risk a fine of $500 US or more.
+We have to try to get into Paraguay – but an Australian girl got rejected at the border today – they choose what to charge you by looking at you – or so we are told.
+We are also told it is an honor system and we can just go in and not pay, but if we are caught within Paraguay we risk a fine of $500 US or more.
 Or we may go to Argentina – but that is $200 to get in, and more expensive, and then we would also have to go to Chile – another expensive country.
 If this fails, we will have to head back through Brazil and Bolivia.

-So I guess it is a wait and see.
 It is kind of stressful as I have to triple plan and research.
 But it is kind of exciting as I believe we will end up where we are meant to be.
 I wonder where that is?

 We stayed at El Shaddai Hostel and can recommend this hostel